• Skip to primary navigation

 Recipe ingredients

-• Peaches: this recipe is a good one to have when you happen to buy peaches that are not perfectly ripe and soft.
+Nectarines: This recipe is a good one to have when you happen to buy nectarines that are not perfectly ripe and soft.
 And that happens quite often, doesn't it?

-• Sweeteners: Light brown sugar, honey, maple syrup, or other sweeteners like stevia or xylitol.
+Sugar or brown sugar, or another sweetener like honey, maple syrup, or other sweeteners like stevia or xylitol.

 collage of two pictures of cutting an x on peaches and blanching them in a large pot.